Anniversary of the Great Quake of 1868

 locations, see map)

 preparedness.
-The emphasis will be the Hayward Fault, but
+The emphasis was on the Hayward Fault,

 Kids Earthquake Zone: